E9

 Full Condensate Tank / Water Level Sensor Error

-Unit displays E9 and stops, often accompanied by water leakage or full tank indicator on portable models.
+Unit displays E9 and stops, often accompanied by water leakage or a full tank indicator on portable models.

 Advertisements